 Having ‘clawback' clauses in the AHRD would mean that the declaration implies that if there is a conflict between international standards and regional or national policies or practices, the latter should prevail.
 It is interesting that AHRD at the same time counterbalance it with the Article 40 which stated that no State, group or person could invoke them to perform acts aimed at the destruction of its rights and freedoms and/or the international human rights instruments ratified by the Member States.

-Silenced rights are the provisions that were assumed to be included in AHRD by clamping them down into a specific category like "other status" in the Article 2 of AHRD.
+Silenced rights are the provisions that were assumed to be included in AHRD by clustering them into a specific category like "other status" in the Article 2 of AHRD.
 Almost all Articles in AHRD started with ‘all persons' assuming the phrase applicable to all groups, including LGBTIQ (Lesbian, Gay, Bisexual, Transgender, Intersex and Queer persons), indigenous people and minorities.
 But it does not work that way.

 In the 2nd Regional Consultation (12 September 2012), the AICHR Representative from Malaysia said that the term LBGTIQ or sexual identity were some of the issues that which Malaysia, Brunei and Singapore cannot accept in the declaration.
 He added further that any reference to the rights of LGBT would pose a problem in the context of Malaysia, as there are two parallel laws in Malaysia: Federal and Sharia Law, and the latter will never permit the inclusion of LGBT rights (ASEAN Secretariat Summary Record 2013: Para.
 11).